Sagerushboy/COP4331C/MERN Cards/backend/README.md

 After doing that, you will need to create a file titled `.env` in the same folder that you have the `package-lock.json` file.

-Here's what must be put in the file:
+Here's what must be put in the file (check discord for the actual details):

 ```
 USERNAME={db_username}